pivotal/blog/content/post/elixir-clustering-on-cloud-foundry.md

 $ cf create-service p-service-registry standard service-registry
 ```

-You'll now need to wait a minute for Cloud Foundry to finish setting up the service.
+You'll now need to wait a few minutes for Cloud Foundry to finish setting up the service.
+Feel free to grab a coffee here.
 You can check the status by running:

 ```bash
 $ cf services